Mechanical Engineering Technology - Automated Manufacturing

 Refer to the Student Guide for more information.

+When individuals are given permission to access campus spaces, they are required to comply with access and safety restrictions, protocols, and measures that are communicated by the faculty, staff, and campus signage.
 Certain labs within the mechanical engineering programs are unavailable for student access outside of the normal contact hours due to safety concerns.
 Other labs are available outside of the normal class time providing that a minimum of two persons are in attendance in the lab.
-Conditions for entry must be arranged with the professor of the course.
+Conditions for entry must be arranged with the professor of the course and approved by the college.

 Refer to your Student Guide for Conestoga's Safety and Security services and procedures.